-- 1. Press and HOLD the defrost button for 5 seconds. - 2.
+- 1. Press and HOLD "UP" and "DOWN" buttons simultaneously for 5 seconds. - 2.
 After 5 seconds, the defrost icon will illuminate.
-RELEASE the defrost button.
+RELEASE "UP" and "DOWN" buttons.

 HOW TO CHANGE THE DEFROST INTERVAL

 This is used to increase or decrease the frequency of defrosts.
 If the interval is set at "8", a defrost will occur every 8 hours.
 If you need more defrosts, lower this value.